Ibrahim Rugova: Family and early life

-Ibrahim Rugova was born on 2 December 1944 in Crnce, Istok to a family that is a branch of the Kelmendi Albanian clan.
+Ibrahim Rugova was born on 2 December 1944 in Crnce, Istok to a family that is a branch of the Kelmendi Albanian tribe.
 At this time, the majority of Kosovo was unified with Albania (controlled by Benito Mussolini's Italy since 1941, and later by the Germans from 1943).
 Yugoslav control was re-established towards the end of November 1944 when the area was liberated by the Bulgarian Army and Yugoslav partisans who defeated Albanian collaborators.
 His father Ukë Rugova and his paternal grandfather Rrustë Rugova were summarily executed in January 1945 by Yugoslav communists.
-Rugova finished primary school in Istok and high school in Peć, graduating in 1967.
+Rugova finished primary school in Istok and high school in Peja, graduating in 1967.

-He went to the newly established University of Prishtina, where he was a student in the Faculty of Philosophy, Department of Albanian Studies and participated in the 1968 Kosovo Protests.
+He went to the newly established University of Pristina, where he was a student in the Faculty of Philosophy, Department of Albanian Studies and participated in the 1968 Kosovo Protests.
 He graduated in 1971 and re-enrolled as a research student concentrating on literary theory.
 As part of his studies, he spent two years (1976–1977) at the École Pratique des Hautes Études of the University of Paris, where he studied under Roland Barthes.
 He received his doctorate in 1984.
 As a student, he participated in a civil rights movement for the Albanians and formally joined the Communist League of Yugoslavia.
 He was active as a journalist throughout the 1970s, editing the student newspaper Bota e Re ("New World") and the magazine Dituria ("Knowledge").
-He also worked in the Institute for Albanian Studies in Prishtina as a research fellow.
+He also worked in the Institute for Albanian Studies in Pristina as a research fellow.
 He published a number of works on literary theory, criticism and history as well as his own poetry.
 In 1988, he was elected president of the Kosovo Writers Union.

 He strongly emphasized the heritage of ancient Dardania, an independent kingdom and later-turned Roman province that included modern-day Kosovo, to strengthen the country's identity and to promote his policy of closer relations with the West.

 Personal life

-Rugova was married to Fana Rugova and had three children.
+Rugova was married to Fana Rugova with whom he had three children.